Hardy (singer): 2025–present: Hardy (Live from Red Rocks) and Country! Country!

 On July 30, 2025, Hardy announced his fourth studio album, Country!
 Country!.
 It was released on September 26, 2025.
 The next day, on August 1, Hardy released the first single from Country!
 Country!, "Bottomland".
 On August 20, 2025, Hardy teased the third track off the album, "Bro Country" featuring singer-songwriter Ernest.
 A few days later it was announced that "Bro Country" would be released August 29, 2025, as the next single from the album.
+In 2026, Hardy will embark on his headlining "Country!
+Country!
+Tour" across North America, with support from Cameron Whitcomb, Tucker Wetmore, Mitchell Tenpenny, Muscadine Bloodline, and McCoy Moore.

+On January 30, 2026, Hardy released the song "McArthur" featuring an ensemble of Tim McGraw, Eric Church, Morgan Wallen, and himself.
+In the song, each musician impersonates a different member of the fictional McArthur family.
+McGraw is John McArthur, a farmer with a mule and a plow who's now just a "whisper in the wind through the pine trees.”
+Church portrays his son, Junior, killed in Vietnam.
+Hardy embodies Jones McArthur, who raises an heir more invested in money than dirt.
+And Wallen voices Hunter McArthur, the money-focused son haunted by second thoughts over selling the family's acreage.
+In the chorus, the song poses one key question: "When you pass on, what you gonna pass down?"

 Awards

 In 2019, Hardy received his first nomination for the Country Music Association awards.
 Held at the Bridgestone Arena in Nashville, Tennessee, Hardy was nominated for Song of the Year for Blake Shelton's "God's Country", which Hardy co-wrote with Devin Dawson and Jordan Schmidt.
 He was then again nominated in the 2021 CMA Awards as New Artist of the Year.

 Hardy was nominated for two awards in the 2020 Academy of Country Music Awards: Song of the Year, for Blake Shelton's "Gods Country" that Hardy co-wrote, and Songwriter of the Year.
 Following that, in 2021, he received three nominations: New Male Artist, Songwriter of the Year, and Music Event of the Year, for his song "One Beer" along with Lauren Alaina and Devin Dawson.
 Hardy was nominated for two awards in the 2022 Academy of Country Music Awards, held at the Allegiant Stadium in Las Vegas.
 He did not win the award for New Male Artist, losing to Parker McCollum.
 He was, however, named the Academy of Country Music's 2022 Songwriter of the Year, making that his first ACM Award.
 During the 2023 ACA Awards, Hardy was nominated for multiple awards, of which he ended up taking home three.
-His colabration with Lainey Wilson won for "Best Visual Media of the Year" and "Musical Event of the Year".
+His collaboration with Lainey Wilson won for "Best Visual Media of the Year" and "Musical Event of the Year".
 In addition, he ended up winning the Artist-Songwriter of the Year".